mdgbayly/react-maskedinput/README.md

 It also depends on a forked version of inputmask-core.
 The fork allows for a blankPlaceholderChar in the mask.
 This is required by our usage of this library and works with our mask which has the form '111%' for entering percentages.
 However, I do not know if this will break other masks/scenarios.
+This version of react-maskedinput also contains a fix to allow a blank placeholderChar to be passed to to InputMask.
+The master version ignores blank placeholders.

 ## [Live Demo](http://insin.github.io/react-maskedinput/)